giorgiofran/mongo_dart/README.md

 ## Development release

-Please, note that this is a development release, publish only to permit testing and suggestion from the users.
+Please, note that this is a development release, published only to permit testing and suggestions from the users.
 Do not use in production.
 See OP_MSG section

 ## Basic usage